danstis/ado-asana-sync/README.md

 [![Open in Visual Studio Code](https://img.shields.io/static/v1?logo=visualstudiocode&label=&message=Open%20in%20Visual%20Studio%20Code&labelColor=2c2c32&color=007acc&logoColor=007acc)](https://open.vscode.dev/danstis/ado-asana-sync)

-This project is a work in progress and is not yet ready for use.
+This project aims to synchronize work items between Azure DevOps (ADO) and Asana.
+It's currently in development and not ready for use.
 Breaking changes will occur as needed.

 ## How to use